HOME

 This class is presented by the Education and Membership Team.
 In addition to important information about shop safety, we will provide an overview of Guild Education, Community Projects and Open Shop programs.
 You will also learn about how to volunteer because the Guild only succeeds with active volunteers!

-Please include your name in the list of attendees so the instructor can track attendance and make name badges.
-It is only visible to Guild members.
+Please include your name in the list of attendees so the Instructor can track attendance and make your Guild shop name badge.
+It is only visible on the class registration list to other Guild members.

 Complete the following before class: